How to avoid getting sick in India

 Where there are global health issues emerging, like Coronavirus, it is even more necessary to practice good hygiene, as in communities and countries like India, viruses can spread quickly.

-Symptoms of food poisoning in India
+Symptoms of food poisoning

 Note: It is highly unlikely that you will get sick from eating spicy foods in India.
 The food in India isn’t chilli-hot, contrary to a common belief.
 They use a lot of spices, but they aren’t hot.
 Food poisoning in India or anywhere is caused by bacteria and other pathogens, not spicy food.

-- Excessive wind and cramps- related to bloating, the bacteria cause a build-up of gas in your stomach and intestines and it needs to come out.
+- Excessive wind and cramps- related to bloating, the bacteria cause a build-up of gas in your stomach and intestines and needs to come out.

 - Diarrhoea – varying degrees depending on the severity, but at its worst, you’ll need to have constant and close access to the cleanest toilet you can find.

-- Vomiting – a symptom of a really nasty dose of food poisoning, and again depending on severity could last all day/night.
+- Vomiting – a symptom of a really nasty dose of food poisoning, and again, depending on severity, could last all day/night.

 - A general feeling of lethargy, especially if you have diarrhoea and vomiting.